AniviaLi/UW/CS456/A2/README.md

 ### Notice before running the program

-Run nEmulator, receiver, sender of three different machines or a single machine in CS Undergrad Environment.
+Run nEmulator, receiver, sender on three different machines or a single machine in CS Undergrad Environment.

 Get the public IP address by command (for Linux):
 ```